Darío Conca

-Darío Leonardo Conca ([daˈɾi.o leoˈnaɾðo ˈkoŋka]; born 11 May 1983) is an Argentine former footballer who played as an attacking midfielder.
+Darío Leonardo Conca ([daˈɾi.o leoˈnaɾðo ˈkoŋka]; born 11 May 1983) is an Argentine former professional footballer who played as an attacking midfielder.
 Conca was elected for two consecutive years as the best player of Campeonato Brasileiro Série A in 2009 and 2010.
 When Conca signed for Guangzhou Evergrande in 2011, he was made the third-highest paid player in the world, behind only Real Madrid's Cristiano Ronaldo and Barcelona's Lionel Messi.

 Club career

 Early career

 Conca started his career in Argentina's Primera B Nacional and made his debut for Tigre at the age of just 15.
 River Plate took him just a year later and Conca made the steady rise to River's first team.
 On 23 November 2003, under then Chilean manager Manuel Pellegrini, Conca made his first team debut in a 1–0 defeat to Chacarita Juniors.

 In 2004, however, Conca was loaned to Chilean club Universidad Católica by new River manager Leonardo Astrada.
 In 2006, River loaned him out again, this time to Rosario Central where after some impressive displays, Vasco da Gama made a successful bid to bring him to Brazil on 5 January 2007, signing an initial one-year loan deal from River Plate.
 He made his Vasco debut and scored in friendly 4–0 win over Villa Rio on 14 January 2007.